HAVE YOU EVER THOUGHT ABOUT THE PROS AND CONS OF A WATER BIRTH?

 3. IT WORKS FOR YOU AS LONG AS YOU HAVE NO FURTHER COMPLICATIONS

 If a complication arises you may need to leave the water very quickly and give up on that natural birth plan

 WHAT CAN YOU WEAR IN THE WATER?

 This always baffled me, before going into labor you always feel quite modest.

 Once that labor pain hits you it’s an entirely different story!

-But to answer the question I usually go bra-less in a light vest top obviously with no trousers on.
+But to answer the question I usually go in a light vest top obviously with no trousers on.